Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 ## Build

-To build your own version of `example-3DWorld-adapter-java-x.y.z-SNAPSHOT.jar` instead of using the one provided in the `deploy.zip` file from the [Install](#install) section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
+To build your own version of `example-3dworld-adapter-java-x.y.z.jar` instead of using the one provided in the `deploy.zip` file from the [Install](#install) section above, you have two options: either use [Maven](https://maven.apache.org/) (or other build tools) to take care of dependencies and building (recommended) or gather the necessary jars yourself and build it manually.
-As a precondition for compiling you need to download [croftsoft](http://sourceforge.net/projects/croftsoft/files/) library and copy the sources of applet, io, jnlp, lang and math packages into `src\main\java\` folder of this project.

-For the sake of simplicity only the Maven case is detailed here.
+For the sake of simplicity, only the Maven case is detailed here.

 ### Maven

 You can easily build and run this application using Maven through the pom.xml file located in the root folder of this project.
 As an alternative, you can use an alternative build tool (e.g. Gradle, Ivy, etc.) by converting the provided pom.xml file.

-Assuming Maven is installed and available in your path you can build the demo by running
+Assuming Maven is installed and available in your path, you can build the demo by running:
 ```sh
  mvn install dependency:copy-dependencies
 ```